Helping with personal care and elderly incontinence

 What causes incontinence in the elderly?

 However, despite the prevalence of incontinence many people still suffer in silence because it’s not a topic that is openly discussed – and many older people may find it difficult to talk about something so private.
-According to a Bowel and Bladder UK – a leading charity supporting bowel and bladder health, incontinence can have a big impact on overall well-being if left untreated.
+According to Bladder & Bowel UK – a leading charity supporting bowel and bladder health, incontinence can have a negative impact on overall well-being if left untreated.
 People may experience intense anxiety, avoid social situations, or even avoid leaving the house altogether.

 If you or an elderly loved one is experiencing problems, the first port of call should be a doctor or specialist nurse to ascertain the likely cause.
-There are a number of medical conditions which can cause or exacerbate incontinence, such as urinary tract infections, which can be easily treated with medication.
+There are a number of medical conditions which can cause or exacerbate incontinence, such as urinary tract infections, which your GP may be able to provide effective treatment for.
 Even if the cause isn’t fully treatable, your GP will be able to offer help, refer you to a specialist, or advise on how to manage your incontinence more confidently.

 Incontinence in numbers